Drive sales on autopilot with ecommerce-focused features

 What to look for in a WordPress email marketing plugin

-But which features turn subscribers into buyers?
-Here are the five capabilities that separate revenue-generating tools from basic newsletter senders:
+With that context in mind, here are the five capabilities that separate revenue-generating email marketing plugins for WordPress from basic newsletter senders:

 1. Automation

 Automation ranges from simple welcome emails to complex behavioral triggers.
 Klaviyo builds different paths for $50 versus $500 cart abandoners.
-Omnisend times emails based on when each subscriber usually opens them, not generic “best practice” schedules.
+Omnisend sends emails based on when each subscriber usually opens them, not generic “best practice” schedules.

 Some WordPress email marketing tools limit the number of steps, actions, or triggers you can use in automation flows.
 Omnisend doesn’t have those restrictions.
-However, that doesn’t mean a more basic tool won’t suit your requirements better.

 2. Segmentation